jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Grimple.md

 RacialMods:
 Languages: Undercommon
 SQ: gremlin lice
+SpecialAbilities:
+  Gremlin Lice (Ex): >
-SpecialAbilities: Gremlin Lice (Ex) All grimples are infested with gremlin lice.
+    All grimples are infested with gremlin lice.
 Whenever a warm-blooded creature comes in physical contact with a grimple, there is a 25% chance it contracts gremlin lice.
 1d4 rounds later, the creature begins to itch.
 The itch proves so distracting that for the duration of the infestation, the individual takes a -1 penalty on all concentration and initiative checks.
 Fortunately, these annoying parasites cannot live long on non-gremlins, and only survive for 24 hours.
 Submersion in water or exposure to freezing temperatures also kills a gremlin lice infestation.
+  Putrid Vomit (Ex): >
-Putrid Vomit (Ex) Every 1d4 rounds, a grimple can spew a 30-foot line of vomit as a standard action.
+    Every 1d4 rounds, a grimple can spew a 30-foot line of vomit as a standard action.
 Treat this as a ranged touch attack with no range increment.
 Anyone struck must succeed at a DC 11 Fortitude save or be nauseated for 1d4 rounds.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: